moecherry99/AlexCherryFinalYearProject/README.md

 A server is created with Unity using [Photon 2](#references).
 The players character gets duplicated and the second player can play with the main camera focused on their character.
 (This function is not working due to the deadline being during the COVID-19 pandemic of 2020.
 Access to another machine was prohibited and it was not able to be tested from a singular machine and proved difficult).

 #### Photon 2 Engine
-In order for Photon
+In order for Photon to work, a server must be set up first.

 All credits go to [Photon](#references) for this image.
 ![alt photon](readmescreenshots/ServerClientModel.png)

+This diagram shows the Client-Server Model for the Photon Engine in the application.
+A server will load up, and the client (Player 1) will load into the game.
+If Player 2 wants to connect, they will join the server rather than connect directly to the Player 1's hosting computer.
+This creates **server based** matchmaking rather than **peer to peer** matchmaking.
 ### Movement and Looking

 #### Movement
 A basic movement system is implemented into the game for the player.
 The W, A, S and D keys are used to move the player according to the direction on the keyboard.
 Arrow keys can also be used, as implemented by Unitys basic input tools.
 The player can jump using the space key, and gravity is applied to the jumping mechanic for a realistic feel.

 #### Looking
-A "**Mouse Lock**" system is implemented into the game as well.
+A **Mouse Lock** system is implemented into the game as well.
 Once the game is loaded up, the mouse will lock to the middle of the screen.
 This gives the camera free access to the players mouse control, therefore making the character look wherever the player moves the mouse.
 This is quite a smooth system and works very well.

 ```
 void Start()